mioscape/tas_branded/README.md

 ## Getting Started

-To run Bag Market locally, follow these steps:
+To run Bag Branded locally, follow these steps:

 1. Clone the repository.
 2. Set up your Flutter development environment.